Welcome

 My Current Focus for Counselling Sessions

-I feel that many people suffer from the loss of a sense of purpose in their lives, particularly in their later years.
-We are culturally encouraged to accept that "more is better" of exterior possessions and less and less importance is attached to our internal sense of strength and well being.
-The things that offer a deep sense of joy and meaning are often put aside in the busy-ness of life and we may feel out of touch with ourselves and what matters to us.
+I work primarily with older women.
+I feel that many of us suffer from the loss of a sense of purpose in our lives, particularly in our later years.
+Exterior possessions and success are more important in our culture than our internal sense of strength and well being.
+The things that offer a deep sense of joy and meaning are often put aside in the busy-ness of life.
+In later life we may find ourselves out of touch with what matters to us.
 Particularly as we age, we really need to draw on our strengths to cope with the inevitability of our mental and physical decline, emotional and spiritual challenges, and eventually, death.

 Spirituality, by my definition, is the essence of those things which are meaningful to us and which provide us with a sense of deep connection with spirit, self and others.
 While formal religious beliefs may be included in one's spirituality, they are not an essential part of it.
 The profound connections which have sustained us over time are, I believe, at the root of our ability to negotiate all stages of life in a healthy, joyful and productive way.